jaredly/j3/Roadmap.md

+- [ ] ENXT UP: record-if-generic should include predicates! thnxxxx
+  - which means we need to recording (qual type) instead of (type), which sounds fine -> should we also be recording the full (scheme)?
+MMAYBebe

+- [ ] setPointerCapture and elementFromPoint

 # Thinking about row types and tagged unions.

 ... so, I didn't realize it, but Roc doesn't have record extension.
 Just record update.
 I imagine this makes the type system much simpler to implement.